 ITSM and ITOM: similarities and differences

 These definitions make a few things very clear.
-One is that ITSM is focused on how services are delivered by IT teams, while ITOM focuses more on the processes IT teams use to manage themselves and their internal activities.
+One is that ITSM is focused on how services are delivered by IT teams, while ITOM focuses more on event management, performance monitoring and the processes IT teams use to manage themselves and their internal activities.
 ITSM is more outward-facing and visible to those outside of IT.

 Another thing the two definitions make clear is that ITSM and ITOM are inextricably intertwined.
 An organization could have one without the other, but is more likely faced with managing and executing both sets of tasks every day.